blakeblackshear/frigate/README.md

             max_area: 100000
             threshold: 0.7

+    # Optional: Camera level detect settings
+    detect:
+      # Optional: enables detection for the camera (default: True)
+      # This value can be set via MQTT and will be updated in startup based on retained value
+      enabled: True
+      # Optional: Number of frames without a detection before frigate considers an object to be gone. (default: double the frame rate)
+      max_disappeared: 10

     # Optional: save clips configuration
     # NOTE: This feature does not work if you have added "-vsync drop" in your input params.
     #       This will only work for camera feeds that can be copied into the mp4 container format without
     #       encoding such as h264.
 It may not work for some types of streams.
     clips:
       # Required: enables clips for the camera (default: shown below)
+      # This value can be set via MQTT and will be updated in startup based on retained value
       enabled: False
       # Optional: Number of seconds before the event to include in the clips (default: shown below)
       pre_capture: 5